JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/qeh/qeh.rst

 .. literalinclude:: interpolate_bb.py

-Specifically, this interpolates the both building block to lowest `q`-grid of the two.
+Specifically, this interpolates both building block to lowest `q`-grid of the two.

 Finally the building blocks are ready to be combined electrostatically.